jcalopes/SalesProject/README.md

 ### Event-Driven Concepts:

 There are some ways to comunicate between services and **Messaging Pattern** is one of them.
-Thus to comunicate with notification-service was implemented asyncronous comunication using a widely used message broker - **RabbitMQ**.
+Thus to comunicate with notification-service was implemented asyncronous comunication using a widely used message broker - **Kafka**.
 Notification-service acts as a consumer having the order-service the producer on the other side.

 ### Security Concepts: